One unit of credit equals four semester hours.

 NRS 533 Curriculum Development and Evaluation for Nurse Educators

-Examines the relationship between curriculum design, course development and outcomes.
-Curriculum development, including mission, philosophy and stakeholders is explored from the perspective of the nurse educator role.
+Examines the relationship among curriculum design, course development and outcomes.
+Curriculum development, including mission, philosophy and stakeholders, is explored from the perspective of the nurse educator role.
 Systematic processes for program assessment are examined.
 Standards from external accreditation agencies and ethical and legal issues unique to education, evaluation and the profession of nursing are discussed.
-Prerequisite: NRS 532 and NRS 538 or consent of the program director.
+Prerequisites: NRS 524, NRS 532, NRS 538 and consent of the program director.